nisayana/git-workflow-branching/README.md

 convenient, or "safer" than others.

 Consider a computer upgrade.
-We have the option of buying a new computer, a used computer, or maybe there's nothing "wrong" with our current computer&emdash;we want more storage space.
+We have the option of buying a new computer, a used computer, or maybe there's nothing "wrong" with our current computer&mdash;we want more storage space.

 The cheapest option is most likely to buy compatible new parts for our existing